Chart Color Schemes

 Croydon South has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Croydon South as of Feb 2026 is around 5,207 people.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Croydon South is estimated at around 5,207 as of Feb 2026.
 This reflects an increase of 448 people (9.4%) since the 2021 Census, which reported a population of 4,759 people.
 The change is inferred from the resident population of 5,140 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 106 validated new addresses since the Census date.
 This level of population equates to a density ratio of 1,987 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
 Croydon South's 9.4% growth since the 2021 census exceeded the SA4 region (4.9%), along with the SA3 area, marking it as a growth leader in the region.
 Population growth for the suburb was primarily driven by overseas migration that contributed approximately 57.99999999999999% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Moving forward with demographic trends, an above median population growth of statistical areas analysed by AreaSearch is projected, with the suburb expected to grow by 826 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 14.6% over the 17 years.
+Moving forward with demographic trends, an above median population growth of statistical areas analysed by AreaSearch is projected, with the suburb expected to grow by 829 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 14.6% in total over the 17 years.

 Frequently Asked Questions - Population